Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Introduction

-The AIM volume $V_i$ is typically obtained by Hirshfeld partitioning the explicit electron density obtained via the solution of KS equations.
-However, we have recently proposed an efficient 5-hidden layers DNN model trained with the minimal basis iterative Stockholder atom\cite{mbisa} (MBISA) volumes of approximately 4.6 millions molecules capable of providing AIM volumes bypassing the electron density partitioning.\cite{dnnmbd} Based on its accuracy and transferability, we will employ our DNN model to retrieve AIM volumes, however, the following discussion remains valid also with explicit density partitioning schemes. \\ The next step is to find a suitable and reliable expression for $\alpha^Q_i(0)$, possibly without the introduction of empirical parameters.
-We note, at this point, that it is possible to relate two consecutive dispersion coefficients by the recursive relation shown in Eq.\eqref{recc6c8} for the specific case of homonuculear $C^{ii}_6$ and $C^{ii}_8$ coefficients, where $Z_i$ is the atomic number, $\braket{r^n}$ are expectation values or multipole-type moments derived from atomic densities while $\gamma$ scaling factor will be introduced shortly.\cite{c6c8}
+This volume/polarizability proportionality was discussed by Brinck \emph{et al.}\cite{politzer} and later used by Johson and Becke\cite{johnson_vol} as well as Tkatchenko and Scheffler\cite{tksche} and further adopted in most of the MBD model's variations.
+Gould discussed a more complicated volume/polarizability relationship\cite{gould_vol} while Szabo \emph{et al.} recently suggested a four-dimensional scaling of dipole polarizability based on single-particle systems' analysis.\cite{szabo_vol} We will, in the present work, stick to the common volume/polarizability proportionality in Eq.\eqref{tspol} as this will allow us to make ready comparisons with our dipole-only DNN-MBD model.\\ The AIM volume $V_i$ is commonly accessed by Hirshfeld partitioning the explicit electron density obtained via the solution of KS equations.
+Instead, we will adopt the recently proposed efficient and accurate 5-hidden layers DNN model trained with the minimal basis iterative Stockholder atom\cite{mbisa} (MBISA) volumes of approximately 4.6 millions molecules that provides AIM volumes bypassing the electron density partitioning.\cite{dnnmbd} \\ Compared to Hirshfeld partitioning as well as its Iterative HI variant more suitable for ionic systems\cite{hi_ionic}, the MBISA scheme used to generate the training set does not suffer from asymmetric AIM densities arising from the use of free-atom reference densities that, especially for hydrogen atoms, lead to an overestimation of high radial moments, i.e. AIM volumes.\cite{mbisa} A further disadvantage related to the use of free-atom reference densities affecting the HI partitioning arises from the density interpolation for negatively charged atoms.
+In fact this procedure is, for some anionic species and for all doubly charged anions typically encountered in inorganic oxide clusters, ill-defined.\\ The next step is to find a suitable expression for $\alpha^Q_i(0)$, possibly without the introduction of empirical parameters to preserve the original MBD spirit.
+At this point, it is possible to relate two consecutive dispersion coefficients by the scaled Starkschall-Gordon relation\cite{c6c8} shown in Eq.\eqref{recc6c8} for the specific case of homonuclear $C^{ii}_6$ and $C^{ii}_8$ coefficients, where $Z_i$ is the atomic number, $\braket{r^n}$ are expectation values or multipole-type moments derived from atomic densities while $\gamma$ scaling factor will be introduced shortly.\cite{c6c8} We note, in passing, that Eq.\eqref{recc6c8} represents a fundamental recursion relation for Grimme's successful DFT-D3 dispersion correction model.\cite{grimme3}